This guide provides instructions to set up and configure Endor Labs to get started with your first project scan.

 You will be redirected back to Endor Labs.

-Sign in to the Endor Labs user interface, click Projects on the left sidebar, and select your project to review the scan results.
+- Sign in to the Endor Labs user interface and click Projects on the left sidebar.

 2.2 - Quick start with endorctl